databio/pypiper/doc/source/intro.rst

-Does the world need another pipeline management system?
+Yet another pipeline system?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As I began to put together production-scale pipelines, I found a lot of relevant pipelining systems, but was universally disappointed.
 For my needs, they were all overly complex.
-I wanted something simple enough to **quickly write and maintain** a pipeline without having to learn a lot of new functions and conventions, but robust enough to handle requirements like restartability and memory usage monitoring.
-Everything related was either a pre- packaged pipeline for a defined purpose, or a heavy-duty development environment that was overkill for a simple pipeline.
-Both of these seemed to be targeted toward ultra-efficient uses, and neither fit my needs: I had a set of commands already in mind -- I just needed a wrapper that could take that code and make it automatically restartable, logged, robust to crashing, easy to debug, and so forth.
+I wanted something **simple enough to quickly write and maintain** a pipeline without having to learn a lot of new functions and conventions, but robust enough to handle requirements like restartability and memory usage monitoring.
+Everything related was either a pre-packaged pipeline for a defined purpose, or a heavy-duty development environment that was overkill for a simple pipeline.
+Both of these seemed to be targeted toward ultra- efficient uses, and neither fit my needs: I had a set of commands already in mind -- I just needed a wrapper that could take that code and make it automatically restartable, logged, robust to crashing, easy to debug, and so forth.